Skip to main content

 Consequences include reading all database data (including passwords), modifying or deleting records and, in some cases, executing operating system commands via the database.

 SQL injection has been in the OWASP Top 10 for years.
 Defence consists of parameterised queries (prepared statements), input validation and regular code security reviews.
+SQL injection remains one of the most common vulnerabilities despite defence techniques having been known for decades.
+The OWASP Top 10 2021 classifies injection vulnerabilities as the third-largest web application risk.
+Automated tools such as sqlmap make it easy for attackers to exploit these vulnerabilities.

 Related terms